-Amazon program has warehouse workers tweet positive comments about working conditions
+Warehouse workers in Amazon program tweet positive comments about working conditions

 In the battle for America’s hearts and minds on social media, Amazon has apparently enlisted some of its warehouse workers.

-A group of more than a dozen Amazon Twitter users in the last two weeks started responding to critics of the company on the social media site, sharing upbeat tales of the working conditions and pay at Amazon’s distribution network.
+A group of more than a dozen Amazon Twitter users in the last two weeks started responding to critics of the company on the social media site, sharing upbeat tales of their working conditions and pay at Amazon’s distribution network.

 Identified by first names and “Amazon FC Ambassador,” they each opened a Twitter account this month, are unfailingly polite, and pepper emojis into conversations about the generosity of their benefits packages and job satisfaction at Amazon’s fulfillment centers, the company’s term for its sprawling warehouses.